loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ## A user interface to view all this
 We use [active_admin](https://github.com/activeadmin/activeadmin) as our admin platform.
 So, to build a view over this, we used active admin [custom pages](https://activeadmin.info/10-custom-pages.html).
 We built a page to view this data and highlight the jobs which take longer than expected.

-Here's what we needed to build
+Here's how our UI looks like.

 ![alt text](https://github.com/loconav-tech/blog/blob/master/images/blog_2/sample_view_active_admin.png?raw=true)